-Figures 1b and 2b instead plot ratios of educational expenditure to income, rather than total expenditure, on the y-axis.
+Figures 4b and 5b instead plot ratios of educational expenditure to income, rather than total expenditure, on the y-axis.
 The households are still sorted into quintiles by total expenditures; this roughly corresponds to a permanent income regression where income is instrumented by consumption.
 We again find similar patterns.

-Our theory predicts human capital tilting: that the slope of human capital investment, as a function of permanent income, rises when real rates fall.
-In Figure 3, we therefore plot the estimated slopes and real rates together.
+Our theory predicts human capital tilting: the slope of educational investment, as a function of permanent income, rises when real rates fall.
+In Figure 6, we therefore plot the estimated slopes and real rates together.
 We summarize the relationship between educational-spending share and permanent income using a semi-elasticity estimated by regressing consumption share of education on log income, instrumented using log consumption expenditure, with age and year fixed effects, for a group of years.
-Since the predicted relationship between the estimated slope and real rates is negative (i.e., low R leads to greater tilting), we plot $(-1) \times$ estimated slopes in Figure 3 to facilitate the comparison.
+Since the predicted relationship is negative (i.e., low R leads to greater tilting), we plot $(-1) \times$ estimated slopes in Figure 6 to facilitate the comparison.

-For real rates, the ideal variable to plot is an expected rate of return across all financial assets over a decade or so (or roughly the duration of returns on human capital investment), adjusted by the inflation expectation over the same horizon.
-Such estimates are not readily available, so we instead plot three imperfect alternatives that get different aspects of the ideal real rate variable.
+For real rates, the ideal variable is an expected rate of return across all financial assets with similar duration to human capital investments, adjusted by the inflation expectation over the same horizon.
+Such estimates are not readily available, so we instead plot three imperfect alternatives.
 The first series is the 10-year real rate, plotted in solid blue.
 For a risk-free financial investment, this time series is close to ideal, yet it only goes back to 1982.
 The second series is a 1-year real rate, plotted in solid red, which goes back further in time but is less ideal in terms of its short horizon.
 As expected, the real 10-year and 1-year rates exhibit similar time series movements in the years that they overlap since 1982.
 The third series is the earnings-to-price ratio of the US equity market, plotted in solid green.
-The earnings-to-price ratio is a common proxy of expected returns on the stock market and hence complements the other two series on risk-free investments.
+The earnings-to-price ratio is a common proxy of expected returns on the stock market and hence complements the other two risk-free series.

-Figure 3 presents a critical takeaway in line with our model prediction.
+Figure 6 presents a critical takeaway in line with our model prediction.
 In particular, the (negative of) estimated slopes of the human capital Engel curve tracks the real-rate proxies, decreasing first from 1960 to the 1970s, then increasing to early 1980s, and then declining in the years afterwards.
 The link between the human capital Engel curve and the earnings-to-price ratio of the stock market also exhibits qualitatively similar patterns.
-Given the limited number of directional changes in real rates over our time period Figure 3 is only a weak test, but at least the observed co-movements are consistent with our theory.
+Given the limited number of directional changes in rates over our time period, Figure 6 is a weak test, but at least the observed co-movements are consistent with our theory.